-The Superior Council of the Magistrature comprehends:
+The Superior Council of the Magistrature includes:

-- The President of the Court of Cassation, Vice President of right; - The President of the Council of State: - The President of the Court of Accounts; - The Procurator General before the Court of Cassation: - Six persons from outside of the Magistrature of which three principals and three substitutes are appointed in equal number by the President of the Republic and the President of the National Assembly; - Three magistrates of the Bench of which two principals and one substitute, and three magistrates of the Office of the Public Prosecutor of which two principals and one substitute, are designated by their peers.
-These magistrates cannot sit if they are affected by the deliberations of the Council.
+- The President of the Court of Cassation, Vice President of right; - The President of the Council of State; - The President of the Court of Accounts; - The Procurator General before the Court of Cassation; - Six notable persons from outside of the Magistrature of which three titular [members] and three substitutes are appointed in equal number by the President of the Republic and the President of the National Assembly; - Three Magistrates of the Bench of which two titular [members] and one substitute[,] and three Prosecuting Magistrates [du Parquet] of which two titular

+[members] and one substitute, are designated by their peers.
+These magistrates may not sit when they are affected [concernés] by the deliberations of the Council.